Honors College Undergraduate Certificate, 4-year Program

-Honors students in the four-year program take at least four seminars (12 credit hours) from the Advanced Seminar (3000 level series) and/or Research Seminar (HONORS 3530 or HONORS 3535).
+Honors students in the four-year program take at least four seminars (12 credit hours) from the Advanced Seminar (3000 level series).
 They may take more where this is compatible with their major and/or minor requirements.
-Honors students in the four year program who take HONORS 3100 ("Writing the City") or HONORS 3160 ("Writing in the Sciences") may present it for their honors certificate as one of their 3000-level seminars.
+Honors students in the four year program who take HONORS 3100 ("Writing the City"), HONORS 3120 ("Business Writing") or HONORS 3160 ("Writing in the Sciences") may present it for their honors certificate as one of their 3000-level seminars.
 They may also, depending on their major, present it to meet their graduation requirement for Junior-level composition.

 |HONORS 3010||Advanced Honors Seminar in the Humanities||3|

 |HONORS 3020||Advanced Honors Seminar in the Fine and Performing Arts||3|

 |HONORS 3030||Advanced Honors Seminar in the Social and Behavioral Sciences||3|